Latte Filters

 {='123'|explode} {* returns ['1', '2', '3'] *}

-You can use also alias split:
+You can also use the alias split:

 {='1,2,3'|split:','} {* returns ['1', '2', '3'] *}